 The Vanquish S has undergone many updates for the 2018 model year, including a faster transmission and improved suspension.
 The Vanquish S’s ride quality has largely improved thanks to 10% stiffer springs and a chunkier rear anti-roll bar and suspension bushings – rather than being jitterier, it appears to have become more pliant – but it’s still not up to 911 or even McLaren standards of refinement.
 Bilstein adaptive dampers contribute to the enhanced journey, with a smarter algorithm allowing for faster responses to road imperfections.

 The stiffer springs, on the other hand, reduce body lean in corners, making the Vanquish S more composed and clear than ever.
-The steering is now heavier, but it retains much of the feel it had prior to the inclusion of the S. As a sports car, the updates to the Vanquish make it feel smaller and nimbler, with a finer balance.
+The steering is now heavier, but it retains much of the feel it had before the inclusion of the S. As a sports car, the updates to the Vanquish make it feel smaller and nimbler, with a finer balance.

 The naturally aspirated 6.0-liter V12 underwent some changes during its transformation from Vanquish to Vanquish S. The V12 gets a power boost from revised intake manifolds, gaining 12 horsepower to 580hp and 465 lb-ft of torque.